Improved the onboarding experience and content strategy to support first-time AI users across UW's campus.

 These insights not only informed design & engineering decisions but shaped our cross-functional rollout plan, providing the evidence needed for our Communications and Training teams to support users on day one.

-1. Data privacy and compliance are top-of-mind concerns for users.
+1. Data privacy and compliance are top-of-mind concerns.

 Users wanted clear reassurance about data privacy, retention/storage, and usage/compliance guidelines, and were skeptical without institutional confirmation.
 Trust information should be highly visible and easy to find early.